octobercms/docs/3.x/extend/database/query.md

 });
 ```

-You may stop further chunks from being processed by returning `false` from the `Closure`:
+You may stop further chunks from being processed by returning `false` from the `Closure`.

 ```php
 Db::table('users')->chunk(100, function($users) {